-Figure 13.
-Left: Alberto T. Estévez, lamp manufactured on a natural 1:1 scale with a 3D printer, 2010.
-Right: extracted image of Die Radiolarien, p.
-24 (Haeckel, 1862).
+Figure 13: Left: Alberto T. Estévez, lamp manufactured on a natural 1:1 scale with a 3D printer of the Digital Architecture Laboratory of the Research Group, 2010.
+Right: extracted image of Die Radiolarien (Haeckel, 1862).

 Finally, we present a digitally designed and produced bench.
 In this project, learning by using a microscope to observe the fluidity in plant filaments and stamens continued (Figure 14).
 Following discovery and analysis, the application of the corresponding parametric strategy was particularly appropriate because of its consistency with the concept of usability that we sought.